artificially-ai/scala_tutorial/README.md

 - Using default and named arguments is helpful and decrease the need of having ancillary (secondary) constructors.
   However, as a personal opinion, a constructor with a lot of parameters is a bit hard to read / use.
 Instead, I would have a few more constructors.

+#### Methods in Classes

+No mystery here.
+Just like Java, except for some improvements, Scala has the methods in classes.
+We have already seen some, bu in the script files we worked with.

+- Methods have access to the internal state of objects and hence can modify their state.
+- Default and named parameters are also allowed.
+That helps a lot!
+Why?
+Instead of defining methods to change the state, we can use the Memento Pattern and create a copy of an object, keep the state on the member we want and changing those we don't.

+For further details please refer to the ```Computer.scala``` class.